Mind the Gap: a Spectral Analysis of Rank Collapse and Signal Propagation in Attention Layers: Appendix

+Controlling the mean leads to a quadratically growing variance, while minimising the variance is only achievable if $\sigma_A \sigma_V < 1$, which, in turn, causes the mean to vanish.
+Without considering a more complex model, no choice of $(\sigma_A, \sigma_V)$ can achieve our goal of dynamical isometry.

-\subsubsection{Implementation details}
+\subsection{Implementation details}

 \paragraph{Architecture.} The default model consists of a stack of single-head attention layers, with an optional LayerNorm inserted between them (denoted by ``+ LN'' in the legend) after receiving an optional skip connection from the previous layer (denoted by ``+ skip'' in the legend).
 When both options are enabled simultaneously, the configuration is referred to as ``+ skip + LN''.
-By single-head, we mean that only one attention mechanism is computed, applied to the values and then multiplied by a matrix $\mathbf{W}_h$ which is initialised as the identity matrix and optimised during training.
+By single-head, we mean that only one attention mechanism is computed, applied to the values and then multiplied by a matrix $\mathbf{W}_h$ which is initialised as the identity matrix.

-\paragraph{Attention design.} At initialisation, when the attention is labelled as ``$\mathbf{A}$'', the matrix is sampled from the set of Random Markov matrices, as defined in Definition \ref{def:markov}, with a variance of $\sigma_A = 1$.
-To achieve this, we sample a random matrix $\mathbf{B}$ with i.i.d.~lognormal entries and apply $\softmaxx$ row-wise such that $\mathbf{A}\coloneqq\softmaxx(\mathbf{B})$.
+\paragraph{Attention design.} At initialisation, when the attention is labelled as ``$\mathbf{A}$'', the matrix is sampled from the set of i.i.d.
+Markov matrices, as defined in Definition \ref{def:markov}, with a variance of $\sigma_A = 1$.
+To achieve this, we sample a random matrix $\mathbf{B}$ with i.i.d.~lognormal entries and apply softmax row-wise such that $\mathbf{A}\coloneqq\softmaxx(\mathbf{B})$.
 The moments of $\mathbf{B}$ are adjusted precisely so that $\sigma_A=1$.
-During training, the entries of $\mathbf{B}$ are optimised.
-If ``Identity $\mathbf{A}$'' is chosen, the attention matrix is a constant equal to the identity only at initialisation and then optimised at training time.
-When the attention is labelled as ``$\mathbf{A}(\mathbf{X})$'', the key/query matrices are sampled from i.i.d.~Gaussian matrices $\mathcal{N}(0,1)$ and the standard key-query attention matrix is formed.
-If a mention to ``Xavier'' appears in the legend, it means the key-query matrices are sampled from a rescaled Gaussian $\mathcal{N}(0, d_{qk}^{-1})$.
-Updates are performed on $\mathbf{W}^Q$ and $\mathbf{W}^K$.
-If the label indicates a ``${\perp}$'', the forward pass of the attention mechanism is systematically (at initialisation and for all following training step) adjusted so that the spectral gap is removed, as in our modified model (\eqref{eq:modified_model}).
+If ``Identity $\mathbf{A}$'' is chosen, the attention matrix is a constant equal to the identity.
+When the attention is labelled as ``$\mathbf{A}(\mathbf{X})$'', the key/query matrices are sampled from i.i.d.~Gaussian matrices $\mathcal{N}(0,1)$ and the standard key-query softmax-attention matrix is formed.
+If a label indicates a ``${\perp}$'', the forward pass of the attention mechanism is systematically (at initialisation) adjusted so that the spectral gap is removed, as in our modified model \eqref{eq:modified_model}.
+If the label indicates ``no outliers'', then, in the forward pass, an SVD is performed, and the $r$ largest singular values are taken out as follows: where $\mathbf{A}=\mathbf{U} \mathrm{diag}\big(s_1(\mathbf{A}),\dots, s_n(\mathbf{A})\big) \mathbf{V}^\top$.
+The cut off threshold $r$ is chosen such that it maximises the difference between consecutive singular values, i.e.